cansutuzmen/javascript_fundamentals/README.md

   - In ignition, it takes the AST(abstract syntax tree) and spits out bytecode
   - Bytecode is not low level as machine code but it’s a code that can be interpreted by the JS engine to run the program
   - Profilers are monitors.
 They are checking out our code and making notes on how we can optimize the code.
 If the same lines of the code run a few times, it passes off some of this code to the JIT compiler.
-  - The compiler replaces the sections where it could be improved of the bytecode with optimized machine code
+  - The compiler replaces the sections where they could be improved of the bytecode with optimized machine code
 - Compilers can make mistakes while optimizing code.
 - Writing optimized code: avoid or be careful with
   - eval()